cilium/cilium/Documentation/gettingstarted/clustermesh/clustermesh.rst

 certificate authority (CA) between the clusters as it will enable mTLS across clusters to just work.

-The easiest way to establish this is to pass ``--inherit-ca`` to the ``install`` command when installing additional clusters:
+You can propagate the CA copying the Kubernetes secret containing the CA from one cluster to another:

 .. code-block:: shell-session

-   cilium install --context $CLUSTER2 [...] --inherit-ca $CLUSTER1
+  kubectl --context=$CLUSTER1 get secret -n kube-system cilium-ca -o yaml | \

-If you are not using ``cilium install`` for the installation, simply propagate the Kubernetes secret containing the CA from one cluster to the other.
+    kubectl --context $CLUSTER2 create -f -

 .. _enable_clustermesh: